ht-sdks/consent-manager/README.md

 This option sets the default behavior for the x (close) button on the Consent Manager banner.
 Available options:

 - “dismiss” - dismisses the banner, but doesn't save or change any preferences.
-Analytics.js won’t load until consent is given.
+Events Browser SDK won’t load until consent is given.
 - “accept”- assume consent across every category.
 - ”deny” - denies consent across every category.